Coming Home A Memior Elizabeth Meyer - BOOK REVIEW

 Published on 4 August 2025 at 17:06

 I drove my little pick-up home at the end of the work shift to relax in my wonderful five acres of land.
 On the partly cleared lot, I had a circle driveway the centre filled with trees and flowers.
 The yard was also filled with my beautiful display of statues and planters being full of pretty flowers.
 The lawn ornaments were made from scratch by me.
 I could only eat and relax for so long, to be able to plan the timing of the cement statue releases.
-I would pour a second batch if timing would allow; mixed cement into moulds.
+I would pour a second batch if timing would allow; mixed cement into molds.

 Working Like A Man My Adventures at Cluculz Lake - Updated Personal Edition is LARGE PRINT - link to Home